-The Commission’s electronic filing software, FECFile, is free and can be downloaded from the FEC website.
-All reports filed after August 15, 2018, must be filed in version 8.3 of the electronic filing software.
+The Commission’s electronic filing software, FECFile, is free and can be downloaded from the FEC's website.
+All reports filed must be filed in version 8.3 of the electronic filing software.
 Reports filed in previous versions of the software will not be accepted.
-Filers may also use commercial or privately developed software as long as the software meets the Commission’s format specifications, which are available on the Commission’s website.
+Filers may also use commercial or privately developed software as long as the software meets the Commission’s format specifications.
 Committees using commercial software should contact their vendors to ensure their software meets the latest specifications.

 Timely filing for paper filers